 The Process of Divorce / Family Separation

-If parties to a marriage, civil partnership or relationship are separating, the first step is to attempt to negotiate the division of property and/or proposals for the children of the family.
-If parties can agree on these terms before engaging a lawyer, the entire process will be simplified.
-If agreement cannot be reached, each party may approach a lawyer to assist with navigating the process and, if necessary, enlist the help of a mediator.
+If you are considering separating, the first step is to talk with your partner directly in an attempt to negotiate the division of your assets and/or make proposals for the children of the family together.
+If you are able to agree on the terms of your separation before engaging a lawyer to draw up paperwork for you, the entire process is much more straightforward.
+If an agreement cannot be reached, you may approach a lawyer to assist with navigating the process and/or, if necessary, enlist the help of a mediator.

 Legal aid may be available for parties who cannot afford a lawyer where domestic violence or child neglect arises.
 If the parties do not qualify for legal aid, then they may seek free legal advice from Legal Befrienders, a programme run by the Family Resource Centre.